-The cost for constructing a noise barrier along the at-grade portion of the alignment is estimated to be \$70 per square foot, and the cost to construct a noise barrier along the elevated portion of the alignment is \$65 per square foot.
+Two factors are required to determine cost effectiveness of mitigation by noise barriers: the unit construction cost and the number of benefited receptors.
+The cost for constructing a noise barrier along the at-grade portion of the alignment is estimated to be \$70.00 per square foot, and the cost to construct a noise barrier along the elevated portion of the alignment is \$65.00 per square foot.
 The total cost of mitigation cannot exceed \$95,000 per benefitted receiver.
-This cost is determined by dividing the total cost of the mitigation measure by the number of noise-sensitive buildings that receive a substantial (i.e., 5 A-weighted decibels [dBA] or greater) outdoor noise reduction.
-This calculation will generally limit the use of mitigation in rural areas that have few or isolated residential buildings.
-If the density of residential dwellings is insufficient to make the measure cost effective, then other noise abatement measures, such as sound insulation, would be considered on a case-by-case basis.
+This cost is determined by dividing the total cost of the mitigation measure by the number of noise-sensitive buildings that receive a substantial (i.e., 5 dBA or greater) outdoor noise reduction.
+This calculation will generally limit the use of mitigation in rural areas that have few and/or isolated residential buildings.
+If the density of residential dwellings is insufficient to make the measure cost-effective, then other noise abatement measures, such as sound insulation, will be considered on a case-by-case basis.
 If sound insulation is identified as an alternative mitigation measure, the treatment must provide a substantial increase in noise reduction (i.e., 5 dBA or greater) between the outside and inside noise levels for interior habitable rooms.